thomasdufourd/react-webapp-with-circleci/README.md

 This an example of a simple application with:
  - a front-end served by a Koa server
  - a back-end API
- - a configuration to run on CircleCI
+ - a configuration to run on CircleCI (TODO: Not implemented yet!)

+The backend API returns today's date in text format

 ## Available Scripts (npm)